biologist79/ESPuino/README.md

 * choose if optional modules (e.g. MQTT, FTP, Neopixel) should be compiled/enabled
 * For debugging-purposes serialDebug can be set to ERROR, NOTICE, INFO or DEBUG.
 * If MQTT=yes, set the IP or hostname of the MQTT-server accordingly and check the MQTT-topics (states and commands)
+* Advice: don't enable MQTT if there's no broker around because network-timeouts can really be a PITA.
 * If Neopixel enabled: set NUM_LEDS to the LED-number of your Neopixel-ring and define the Neopixel-type using `#define CHIPSET`
 * If you're using Arduino-IDE please make sure to change ESP32's partition-layout to `No OTA (2MB APP/2MB Spiffs)` as otherwise the sketch won't fit into the flash-memory.
+* Open board-specific config-file
 * If you want to monitor battery's voltage, make sure to enable `MEASURE_BATTERY_VOLTAGE`.
 Use a voltage-divider as voltage of a LiPo is way too high for ESP32 (only 3.3V supported!).
 For my tests I connected VBat with a serial connection of 130k + 390k resistors (VBat(+)--130k--X--390k--VBat(-)).
 X is the measure-point where to connect the GPIO to.
-If using Lolin D32 or Lolin D32 pro, make sure to adjust both values to 100k each and change GPIO to 35 as this is already integrated and wired fixed.
+If using Lolin D32 or Lolin D32 pro, make sure to leave both resistor-values unchanged at 100k.
+Same for GPIO: unchanged at 35.
 Please note: via GUI upper and lower voltage cut-offs for visualisation of battery-voltage (Neopixel) is available.
 Additional GUI-configurable values are interval (in minutes) for checking battery voltage and the cut off-voltage below whose a warning is shown via Neopixel.
 * If you're using a headphone-pcb with a [headphone jack](https://www.conrad.de/de/p/cliff-fcr1295-klinken-steckverbinder-3-5-mm-buchse-einbau-horizontal-polzahl-3-stereo-schwarz-1-st-705830.html) that has a pin to indicate if there's a plug, you can use this signal along with the feature `HEADPHONE_ADJUST_ENABLE` to limit the maximum headphone-voltage automatically.
 As per default you have to invert this signal (with a P-channel MOSFET) and connect it to GPIO22.
 * Enabling `SHUTDOWN_IF_SD_BOOT_FAILS` is really recommended if you run your Tonuino in battery-mode without having a restart-button exposed to the outside of Tonuino's enclosure.
 Because otherwise there's no way to restart your Tonuino and the error-state will remain until battery is empty (or you open the enclosure, hehe).